tsuyoshiohashi/Costas_Loop_Search/Readme.md

 # background

-I'm making a BPSK receiver with SDR, but I didn't know how to find good parameters for the Costas loop.
+I'm making a BPSK receiver with SDR and Python, but I didn't know how to find good parameters for the Costas loop.
 Therefore, I decided to plot the lock-in time and constellation for various parameters and select a value that seems good.

 The PySDR documentation (https://pysdr.org/content/rds.html) was very helpful. appreciate.